stereomyth/stevenson/_posts/games/2011-10-27-alice-madness.md

 Wonderland may be a dark place inhabited by slime draped doll-limb aberrations, but the London of this cannon is all the more sinister.
 Without the knowledge of the recommended age rating I was quite surprised by the use of language; having never been called a cum-bucket by a game before.
 This unexpected ferociousness, especially for something spawned from a children’s book, helped to enhance the unease conveyed by the “real” world.

-The name Spicy Horse is an interesting choice for a company based in China.
-While eating horse meat is generally acceptable it has an undeserved reputation for tasting bad or even being poisonous.
-Of course the iPhone development child studio has the logically perfect name Spicy Pony.
+Also I love the fact that [Spicy Horse's](http://www.spicyhorse.com/) iPhone development child studio has the logically perfect name Spicy Pony.